-The Association also believes that the disaggregation of graduation rate data is essential to identify and to implement appropriate interventions for highly-impacted groups and individuals.
-(2008, 2022)
+The Association also believes that the disaggregation of graduation rate and exclusionary discipline data is essential to identify and to implement appropriate interventions for highly-impacted groups and individuals.
+The Association further believes that, in order to maximize graduation rates across demographics, educators should strive to minimize the use of exclusionary discipline practices and eliminate its disproportionate application.
+(2008, 2023)